Encouraging Excellence in Clock and Watchmaking through Education

 George Daniels is considered by many to have been the catalyst for the renaissance of the mechanical watch in the late 20th Century.
 Working alone over a period of forty years, he created 24 remarkable mechanical watches, each one a Masterpiece in its own right.
 These watches were entirely to his design, displaying the ingenuity, innovation and visual appeal that set his timepieces in a class of their own.
 As such, George became inspirational to a new generation of worldwide horologists.

-Applications for grants and bursaries are open to residents of the UK.
+Applications for grants and bursaries are open to UK citizens resident in the UK.
 Applications for apprenticeship support for UK based businesses will also be considered.
-Although the funds are financed by The George Daniels' Educational Trust, a committee has been set up to help both administer and identify suitable candidates.
-This committee, which is formed from members of The Worshipful Company of Clockmakers and The British Horological Institute, is known as the George Daniels' Educational Trust Advisory Committee, or GDETAC for short.
+Although the funds are provided by The George Daniels’ Educational Trust, a committee has been set up that reports to the Trustees.
+This committee, which is formed from members of The Worshipful Company of Clockmakers and The British Horological Institute, known as the George Daniels’ Educational Trust Advisory Committee or GDETAC for short, helps to identify suitable candidates and administers the grants and awards procedure on behalf of the Trustees.

 To apply for an award, please complete the Application Form,